samclane/samclane.github.io/_posts/2018-7-25-Voice-Spectrum-Display.md

 title: Create a low-resolution, real-time sound spectrum display
 subtitle: Wow your friends by looking like a less-than-professional sound engineer
 comments: true
-published: false
+published: true
 ---

 I've made a [few](http://samclane.github.io/Python-Arduino-PyFirmata/) [posts](http://samclane.github.io/Arduino-Discord-Matrix/)
 about Arduino and LED Matrices.
 In continuing that series, I wanted to make an implementation that used all 64 LEDs in the matrix meaningfully, instead of as just a canvas to draw pictures to.
-This project originally came out of the Discord Status display project, as I wanted to have the matrix display the Fourier Spectrum of my speech when the mic was enabled.
+This project originally came out of the Discord Status display project, as I wanted to have the matrix display the Fourier Spectrum of my speech whenever the mic was enabled.
 However, this proved to be too much at one time, and so I split the project into two parts.
-As I began to get the second part working, I found that it might be too processor intensive to be used practically, so I kept to using static images as my display for the project.
+As I began to get the second part working, I found that it might be too processor intensive to be used practically, so I resorted to using static 8x8 binary "images" as my display for the project.
 However, I still did manage to get the spectral display to work, and so I've decided to share it.

 ### Materials

-* PC with Python 3 and the following packages:
+* Computer<sup><a href="#1">1</a></sup> with Python 3 and the following packages:
   * `pyfirmata`
   * `matplotlib`
   * `numpy`